A Practical Approach to Interval Refinement for math.h/cmath Functions

-An in-depth analysis of these aspects is available in Appendix~\ref{one:upper-bounds}, where the pseudocode of the algorithm is given along with the proof of its correctness and more precise claims about complexity.

-\levelone{Trigonometric Functions} The development of interval refinement algorithms for periodic trigonometric functions (i.e., the floating-point approximations of $\sin$, $\cos$ and $\tan$) requires a more complex approach to quasi-monotonicity.
-Since the underlying theoretical (partial) functions in $\Rset \rightarrowtail \Rset$ change their monotonicity periodically, Definition~\ref{def:monotonicity-glitches} would fail to distinguish between actual glitches caused by the implementation and the said ``legitimate'' monotonicity changes.

-This issue can be overcome by exploiting the fact that monotonicity glitches are generally narrow and shallow.
-If we separately consider a quasi-monotonic branch of the periodic function that is significantly wider than the widest glitch in terms of ULPs, we can locally apply Definition~\ref{def:monotonicity-glitches}.
-If we limit our reasoning to each quasi-monotonic branch separately, all the statements we made for quasi-monotonic functions locally hold, and we can therefore use the same methods we developed for those functions.
+The formal proofs of all results can be found in~\cite{BagnaraCGB16TR}. \levelone{Trigonometric Functions} The propagators for trigonometric functions (i.e., the floating-point approximations of $\sin$, $\cos$ and $\tan$) require a more complex approach to quasi-monotonicity.
+The underlying (partial) functions in $\Rset \rightarrowtail \Rset$ change their monotonicity periodically.
+In particular, the $\sin$ function changes its monotonicity in odd multiples of $\frac{\pi}{2}$ (of the form $(2k + 1) \frac{\pi}{2}$, $k \in \Rset$) while the $\cos$ functions does so in even multiples (of the form $2k \frac{\pi}{2}$).
+The $\tan$ function has asymptotes in odd multiples of $\frac{\pi}{2}$, and in the intervals between them it is isotonic.
+Because of this behaviour, Definition~\ref{def:monotonicity-glitches} fails to distinguish glitches caused by the implementation from ``legitimate'' monotonicity changes.
+However, if we separately consider a quasi-monotonic branch of the periodic function that is significantly wider than the widest glitch in terms of ULPs, we can locally apply Definition~\ref{def:monotonicity-glitches}.
+If we limit our reasoning to each quasi-monotonic branch separately, all the statements we made for quasi-monotonic functions locally hold, and we can use the same methods we developed for them.

-Therefore, in order to properly identify and characterize monotonicity glitches in the trigonometric functions, we need to find \begin{itemize} \item an interval in which the amount of floating point numbers in every quasi-monotonic branch of the graphs of the functions is sufficiently high; \item a way to identify the points where the monotonicity of the underlying function changes, thus being able to split its graph into quasi-monotonic branches. \end{itemize}
+To properly identify monotonicity glitches in trigonometric functions, we need: \begin{itemize} \item an interval in which the density of floating point values in every quasi-monotonic branch of the functions' graphs is sufficiently high; \item a way to split their domain into quasi-monotonic branches. \end{itemize}